evanshortiss/env-var/README.md

   }
 })

-// We specified 'checkEmail' as the name for the accessor above, so now
+// We specified 'asEmail' as the name for the accessor above, so now
-// we can call `checkEmail()` like any other accessor.
+// we can call `asEmail()` like any other accessor.
 //
 // `env-var` will provide the first argument for the accessor function
 // (`value`), but we declared a second argument `requiredDomain`, which